Julen Lopetegui: Real Madrid

 Lopetegui's first competitive game in charge took place on 15 August 2018, in a 4–2 loss to rivals Atlético Madrid in the UEFA Super Cup after extra time.
-He thus became the second Real manager to start his tenure by conceding four goals, after Englishman Michael Keeping who began in 1948 being downed 4–1 by RC Celta de Vigo.
+He thus became the second Real manager to start his tenure by conceding four goals, after Englishman Michael Keeping who began in 1948 being downed 4–1 by Celta.

 Following a string of bad results and, ultimately, a 5–1 away defeat to Barcelona in El Clásico on 28 October 2018, Lopetegui was fired a day later, being replaced by Santiago Solari.

 Sevilla

-On 5 June 2019, Lopetegui was appointed as the new Sevilla FC manager on a three-year contract.
-In his first year, they finished fourth to qualify for the Champions League, and on 21 August they defeated Inter Milan 3–2 in the 2020 UEFA Europa League Final, his first club honour.
+On 5 June 2019, Lopetegui was appointed as the new Sevilla manager on a three-year contract.
+In his first year, they finished fourth to qualify for the Champions League, and on 21 August they defeated Inter Milan 3–2 in the 2020 UEFA Europa League final, his first club honour.

 Lopetegui agreed to a further two-year extension on 10 January 2021.
 On 5 October 2022, however, following five losses in eight matches in the new season – the last being 4–1 at home against Borussia Dortmund in the Champions League – he was dismissed.

 Wolverhampton Wanderers

 After leaving Sevilla, Lopetegui was interviewed by Wolverhampton, who had recently dismissed Bruno Lage, but he initially turned down the offer due to his 92-year-old father's ill health.
 He was approached again and, on 5 November 2022, announced he would become the club's new head coach effective 14 November.
 On his competitive debut on 20 December, his team defeated EFL League Two side Gillingham 2–0 at home in the fourth round of the EFL Cup; this put them into the last eight for the first time since 1995–96.
 Six days later, on his Premier League bow, they won 2–1 at Everton with a last-minute Rayan Aït-Nouri goal, and the manager thereby became the first at the club to win his opening match in the top flight since John Barnwell in 1978.

+Lopetegui eventually led Wolves to 13th place.
+In May 2023, he addressed speculation that he would leave due to the West Midlands club's financial situation; he had stressed the need for new players to the management, but had only learned of the severity of the economic constraints at the end of the campaign.
+Due to this and other reported disagreements, he left by mutual consent on 8 August.